Overnight snow dusts North Coast, Bay Area peaks

-Snow was visible Tuesday morning on some of the Bay Area’s highest peaks after an overnight dusting, according to the National Weather Service.
+Some of the Bay Area’s highest peaks received a dusting of snow Monday overnight into Tuesday, according to the National Weather Service.

 At daybreak, there was snow on Mt.
 St. Helena in the North Bay, along with Mt.
 Diablo, Mt.
 Hamilton and Mission Peak in the East and South Bay, meteorologists said.